Olympus E-330 vs Sony RX100 III

 It is notable that the E-330 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-330 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the E-330 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the E-330 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-330 and RX100 III can be found, respectively, in the Olympus E-330 Manual (free pdf) or the online Sony RX100 III Manual.

 So what conclusions can be drawn?
 Is the Olympus E-330 better than the Sony RX100 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.